 The ZEC510 controller uses plug and play technology to detect which network sensor types are connected.
-See Accessories for additional sensor information.
+See the Operation section to determine the availability of additional sensor product information.

 Use the Verasys Smart Building Hub (SBH) to configure the ZEC510 controller.
 Use the SBH or the VAV Balancing Thermostat to commission the controller.